josecorella/josecorella/README.md

 I love to drink coffee (lol) ☕️

-I love to skateboard.; although I am horrible at it 🛹
+I love to skateboard, although I am horrible at it 🛹

 Slowly taking over the 🌎 one cup of coffee at a time.